 Store The Furniture

-Since it had been decided that the side board would get a new life, she was packed away and stored.
+Since it had been decided that the sideboard would get a new life, she was packed away and stored.

 As construction began, plans for the sideboard as an island were being tossed around.
 We were not sure how it would work, but work it must.

-We Found Another Sideboard
+And Then We Found Another Sideboard

-Immediately a plan began to form.
+Immediately, a plan began to form.
 They could be placed back to back, and something could be built in between.

 The top cabinet is my original rescued piece, and the bottom is the purchased sideboard.